xpladev/docs/content/en/docs/develop/core-modules/slashing.md

     signInfo.JailedUntil = block.Time.Add(DowntimeJailDuration())

-    // Reset the counter & array so that the validator won't be
+    // We need to reset the counter & array so that the validator won't be
     // immediately slashed for downtime upon rebonding. signInfo.MissedBlocksCounter = 0
     signInfo.IndexOffset = 0